-Subject to certain limitations, Netherlands taxes withheld from a distribution paid to you at the rate provided in the U.S./Netherlands Income Tax Treaty will be eligible for credit against your U.S. federal income tax liability.
-Under current Dutch law, we may be permitted, under certain circumstances, to deduct and retain from such withholding a portion of the amount that would otherwise be required to be remitted to the taxing authorities in the Netherlands.
+Subject to applicable limitations, Dutch taxes withheld from a distribution paid to you at a rate not exceeding the rate provided in the U.S./ NL Income Tax Treaty will be eligible for credit against your U.S. federal income tax liability.
+As described in "- Taxation - Dutch Taxation" above, under current Dutch law, under limited circumstances we may be permitted to deduct and retain from the withholding a portion of the amount that otherwise would be required to be remitted to the taxing authorities in the Netherlands.
 This amount generally may not exceed 3% of the total dividend distributed by us.
-To the extent that we have withheld an amount from dividends paid to shareholders which we then are not required to remit to any taxing authority in the Netherlands, such amount in all likelihood would not qualify as a creditable tax for U.S. tax purposes.
-We will endeavor to provide to you information concerning the extent to which we have applied the reduction described above to dividends paid to you.
+If we withhold an amount from dividends paid to you that we then are not required to remit to any taxing authority in the Netherlands, the amount in all likelihood would not qualify as a creditable tax for U.S. federal income tax purposes.
+We will endeavor to provide you with information concerning the extent to which we have applied the reduction described above to dividends paid to you.
 The limitation on foreign taxes eligible for credit is calculated separately with respect to specific classes of income.
-For this purpose, dividends distributed by us with respect to the common shares generally will constitute "passive income" or in the case of certain U.S. Holders, "financial services income".
-Under recently enacted legislation, for taxable years beginning January 1, 2007, dividend income generally will constitute "passive category income" or, in the case of certain U.S. Holders, "general category income".
-The rules relating to the determination of the U.S. foreign tax credit are complex and you should consult your own tax adviser to determine whether and to what extent a credit would be available.
-If you do not elect to claim a foreign tax credit you instead may claim an itemized deduction for all foreign taxes paid or accrued in the taxable year.
-A deduction does not reduce U.S. tax on a dollar-for-dollar basis like a tax credit.
-The deduction, however, is not subject to the limitations applicable to foreign tax credits.
+For this purpose, dividends distributed by us with respect to the common shares generally will constitute "passive income" or, in the case of certain U.S. holders, "financial services income."
+For taxable years beginning after December 31, 2006, dividend income generally will constitute "passive category income" or in the case of certain U.S. holders, "general category income."
+The use of foreign tax credits is subject to complex rules and limitations.
+In lieu of a credit, a U.S. holder who itemizes deductions may elect to deduct all of such holder's foreign taxes in the taxable year.
+A deduction does not reduce tax on a dollar-for-dollar basis like a credit, but the deduction for foreign taxes is not subject to the same limitations applicable to foreign tax credits.
+You should consult your own tax advisor to determine whether and to what extent a credit would be available to you.